bogin/powerLink/README.md

        is controlling most of google results on API's, It was hard for me to find a free API which does not require my credit card.
-       Beside that the search for one took was a long time.
+       Beside that the search for such took a long time.

     2. You mentioned in the assignment that style is not required, that's awesome! but right after that you wrote that